overview/overview-convert-framework/README.md

 This version of `/app/convert` will:

-1. Run `/app/do-convert-stream-to-mime-multipart RANDOM-MIME-BOUNDARY` (your
+1. Run `/app/do-convert-stream-to-mime-multipart MIME-BOUNDARY JSON` (*your
-   code)
+   code*)
-2. Stream the input file from Overview to your program's `stdin` and and pipe your program's `stdout` to Overview
+1. Stream the input file from Overview to your program's `stdin` and and pipe your program's `stdout` to Overview

-Your code must follow the same rules as `do-convert-file-to-mime-multipart`.
+Essentially, this is a stripped-down version of `/app/convert-file-to-mime-multipart`.
+It doesn't provide a temporary directory.
+It does handle `SIGINT`, verify the return value is `0`, and append an `error` event if your stream does not end with `--MIME-BOUNDARY--`.

+## Roll your own

+Even more lightweight than `/app/convert-stream-to-mime-multipart` is to roll your own version of `/app/convert`.
+Beware, though:

+* Your own version of `/app/convert` must always output messages to Overview: especially a `done` or `error` event.
+Without those events, Overview will never finish processing the file: it will retry indefinitely.
+* Your own version of `/app/convert` must always exit successfully.
+The trickiest case, in our experience, is handling "out of memory."
+If your `/app/convert` does not exit successfully, Overview will retry indefinitely and the file will never be processed.
+* Your own version of `/app/convert` should output helpful error messages, so you can debug it easily.
+* Your own version of `/app/convert` should end quickly after receiving `SIGUSR`, because Overview will ignore all further output.

+`/app/convert-stream-to-mime-multipart` is small and fast, and it solves these problems for you.
+You probably want it.